 Brooks Applied Labs has the expertise and technology to provide the best possible data quality for biological samples.
-We helped establish clean-room and sampling techniques for the trace metals industry and continue to be leaders in this area as consultants to other laboratories and instructors of special sampling methods.
+We helped establish clean-room and sampling techniques for the trace metals industry and continue to be leaders in this area as consultants and instructors of special sampling methods.
 We also use the most advanced technologies available to minimize analytical interferences, including dynamic reaction cell (DRC) and collision cell interference reduction technologies associated with all of our ICP-MS instruments, which are especially useful for the determinations of arsenic, chromium, iron, and selenium concentrations in biological samples.

 Tissue & Biological Testing Services We Offer: